a-elhussein/RunPartner/README.md

 # Technologies Used
 - ASP.NET Core: The API is built using ASP.NET Core framework, which provides a powerful and flexible platform for building web applications and APIs.

+- Angular 18: The Application is built using Angular for the front end UI.

 - Entity Framework Core: Entity Framework Core is used as the Object-Relational Mapping (ORM) tool to interact with the database.

 - Microsoft Identity: The API uses Microsoft Identity for user authentication and role-based authorization.